Codeception/codeception.github.com/guides/07-AdvancedUsage.md

 ```

-Alternatively, you may run tests in shuffle without changing the config:
+Alternatively, you may run tests in the shuffle without changing the config:

 ```yaml
 codecept run -o "settings: shuffle: true"
 ```

 Tests will be randomly reordered on each run.
-When tests executed in shuffle mode a seed value will be printed.
+When tests are executed in shuffle mode a seed value will be printed.
-Copy this seed value from output to be able to rerun tests in the same order.
+Copy this seed value from the output to be able to rerun tests in the same order.

 ```yaml
 $ codecept run